Home

 • nausea and indigestion, especially after eating a fatty meal

-• pain or dull ache in the gallbladder area below the right rib cage – Gallbladder pain can radiate through to the back (gallbladder back pain) or to the right shoulder
+• pain or dull ache in the gallbladder area below the right rib cage - gallbladder pain can radiate through to the back (gallbladder back pain) or to the right shoulder

 • gallbladder attack (biliary colic) – sharp cramping pain, sometimes with vomiting; usually after a fatty meal when the gallbladder goes into spasm trying to release bile for digestion

-• jaundice, a yellowing of the skin and whites of the eyes when there are bile pigments in the blood caused by a back-up of bile – such as from a gallstone in the common bile duct.
+• jaundice, a yellowing of the skin and whites of the eyes when there are bile pigments in the blood caused by a backup of bile - such as from a gallstone in the common bile duct.

-Yes, especially if the underlying problem of toxic bile wasn’t corrected after gallbladder removal.
+Absolutely yes, especially if the underlying problem of toxic bile wasn't corrected after gallbladder removal.
 There are bile ducts within the liver and outside of the liver leading to the intestines.
 If the liver is still producing toxic bile, stones & gravel may form in those bile ducts.

 The Gallbladder Flush